lauralorenz/dra-driver-topology/README.md

 ## Updating tool dependencies

-Go tools in this repo are experimentally being managed using a separate module file and the `go tool` command (new as of Go 1.24) in such a way as to isolate the tool dependencies from the project dependencies.
+Go tools in this repo are experimentally being managed using a separate module file for each tool and the `go tool` command (new as of Go 1.24) in such a way as to isolate the tool dependencies from each other's and the project's dependencies.

 To update the separate go.mod file properly, run go get with the -tool option and the correct -modfile target, for example: